Are alien abductions real? New research confirms there are some major similarities between these reports and those of sleep paralysis.

 This, too, can apply to the alien abduction experience...

-If you suffer from sleep paralysis or are worried about this happening to you, there is an exceptional digital guide called Sleep Paralysis Kit.
+If you suffer from sleep paralysis or are worried about this happening to you, check out Ryan Hurd's Sleep Paralysis: A Guide to Hypnagogic Visions and Visitors of the Night.

 In this sanity-saving resource, long time sleep paralysis sufferer and lucid dreamer Ryan Hurd explains how to: